 Biographies are included on more than half the POWs.
 At least 18 were captured at Gettysburg.
 While many of the prisoners were housed at Camp Oglethorpe POW Camp, Macon, GA, some were also sent to Libby Prison and some to Camp Asylum or Camp Sorghum in Columbia, SC.
 Some of the signers spent time at multiple camps.
 The original POW owner of the album obviously spent time at more than one camp as some signers were at one camp or the other.
 POWs were sometimes moved from one prison to another when Union forces were perceived as getting closer.
 The album contains a printed page executed in beautiful calligraphy identifying it as “Autographs U.S. Officers, Prisoner of war, Libby Prison, Richmond, VA,” likely added post war.

 The 115 signers represent a wonderful combination of experiences.
-John M. Flynn of the Indiana 51st Infantry, was sentenced to be executed while at Libby in retaliation for executing Confederate spies.
-His sentence was later reversed.
-William Fitch Conrad of the Iowa 25th Infantry was captured at Vicksburg and taken to Libby Prison in May 1863.
+In addition to the histories of Flynn and Sawyer, William Fitch Conrad of the Iowa 25th Infantry was captured at Vicksburg and taken to Libby Prison in May 1863.
 He was transferred to other prisons until November 28, 1864, when he eluded the guards and headed for Union lines.
 For 40 days, he was in the wilderness until finally reaching union lines near Knoxville, TN.
 A number of the POWs voted while at the camps.
 [Research included]

 The signatures are nearly all legible with a few exceptions.
 Here is a list of nearly all: